gosub-com/Zurfur/README.md

 ## Namespaces

-Namespaces are similar to C#, but can also contain static functions, and extension methods.  `use Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
-If you want to froce them to be prefixed with `Math.`, it can be done with `using Math=Zurfur.Math`.
+Namespaces are similar to C#, but can also contain static functions, and extension methods.  `use Zurfur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
+If you want to froce them to be prefixed with `Math.`, it can be done with `use Math=Zurfur.Math`.

 Namespaces do not nest or require curly braces.
 The namespace must be declared at the top of each file, after `use` statements, and before function or class definitions.
 All other namespaces in a file must be sub-namespaces of the top one:

     namespace MyCompany.MyProject               // Top level namespace
     namespace MyCompany.MyProject.Utils         // Sub-namespace, ok in same file